SIGNAL in Science

 |

-| Vincent Janik at the University of St. Andrews studies the relationship between vocal communication systems and social interaction.
+Vincent Janik at the University of St. Andrews studies the relationship between vocal communication systems and social interaction.
 He investigates the environmental constraints that influence vocal communication and the cognitive skills that address those constraints.
-He works on vocal communication in the bottlenose dolphins, which combine vocal learning with complex cognitive skills.
+He works on vocal communication in bottlenose dolphins, who combine vocal learning with advanced cognitive skills.

-News | News PDF | Paper |
+News | Paper |

-| Birdsongs Sound Sweeter Because Throats Filter Out Messy Overtones |
+Birdsongs Sound Sweeter Because Throats Filter Out Messy Overtones |

 Click photo to play video* |